 Offshore Division events will consist of three major club series: Spring series, Fall series, and the Long Distance series, bookended by two stand-alone club events, plus two invitational regattas.
 Opening Day will again be the same weekend as the first day of Spring Series.
 The season will officially end with the traditional festivities of Closing Day.
 FBYC will again be helping host the Leukemia Cup Regatta in July, offering two days of racing and a chance to contribute to a worthy cause.
 The Stingray Point Regatta will continue as a three-day event.
 A government mark race will be held the first day, followed by two days of around-the-buoys racing.
 This event is expected to again attract a large contingent of racers from around the Bay over Labor Day weekend to race for the Brent Halsey, Jr. Memorial Trophy and the Potts Challenge Trophy.
 Based on the level of interest in racing by cruising sailors, the Offshore Division will be offering starts for a Cruising Class of boats with handicaps assigned by FBYC in all of the season’s major events.
 Our J70 class will again conduct their informal Friday evening club series during the summer months.
 Three club series J70 events will be spaced throughout the year.
 All of our racing events will present the opportunity to include our new members as well as sailors from our crew training program as part of our racing teams.
 Participation of FBYC boats in regattas and series around the Bay and beyond will continue to be strong.

 One Design Division: The One-Design season is set to be an exciting one, reinvigorated with multiple new or refreshed events, including a Family Regatta, Team Racing Event, and a Women's Sailing Clinic.
-The season starts in April with a One-Design Opening Day Regatta beginning the Spring Series for Flying Scots (FS) and Front Runners (FR).
+The season starts in May with a One-Design Opening Day Regatta beginning the Spring Series for Flying Scots (FS) and Front Runners (FR).
 Four club series Laser events will be spaced throughout the year.
-We will again host the Flying Scot Atlantic Coast Championships in September and the Chesapeake Bay Laser Master's Championship in October.
-The annual Long Distance race will be held on Sunday, July 2.
-Two Summer Seabreeze regattas will be held in July.
-The 78th Annual One-Design Regatta will be held over the second weekend in August, and a large turnout is expected to be on hand.
+We will again host the Chesapeake Bay Laser Masters Championship in October.
+The annual Long Distance race will be held on Saturday, June 30.
+Two Summer Seabreeze regattas will be held in July and Aug.
+The 79th Annual One-Design Regatta will be held over the second weekend in August, and a large turnout is expected to be on hand.
 The Legacy of Sail Regatta is set for August; skippers must be 60 or older but are allowed to have crew of any age.
 There is also a classic boat division for this event.
-The One-Design Fall Series (FS and FR) begins at the end of August and continues through October.
+The One Design Fall Series (FS and FR) begins in September and continues through October.
 Our traveling One Designers will again represent FBYC in regattas all over the eastern region of the country, and we wish them well.
 It requires a lot of effort on the part of our volunteers to conduct all of our racing programs.
 Let's all make a concerted effort to have numbers of boats on the starting line which will help sustain the high quality of racing at FBYC.

 RACE DAY ORGANIZATION